 Well – it’s both!
 Checkout.com isn’t just a payment processor, but an acquirer and a payment gateway, too.
 Better still, we offer these services – which include both clearing and settlement – as an end-to-end solution.

 That means you won’t need to be working with separate, third-party payment gateways and payment processors to cobble together a fit-for-purpose payment process.
 Instead, you can rely on our full-stack payment solution to meet the entirety of your business’s payment needs – whatever they may be.
-Our customers are already enjoying the ease, speed, and increased acceptance rates Checkout.com’s payment processing solution provides for their business.
-And their customers are already benefiting from the ability to make secure, friction-free payments.
+And enjoy the ease, speed, and increased acceptance rates our payment processing solution provides, allowing your customers to make secure, friction-free payments.

-Get in touch with the team here at Checkout.com today to learn more about clearing, settlement, and how we can simplify both as part of a seamless, end-to-end payment solution.
+Get in touch with the team here at Checkout.com today to learn more about clearing, settlement, and how we can simplify both as part of a smooth, end-to-end payment solution.